 I have another exciting furniture makeover to share with you.
 For this vintage vanity furniture makeover project I used Dixie Belle Silk in Anchor, a gorgeous deep black, and a beautiful floral ballerina decoupage paper.
-I love using Dixie Belle Silk Paint for my furniture makeovers because it is the perfect all-on-one mineral paint.
-So, in this post I’ll share the details of this vintage vanity makeover with Dixie Belle Anchor Silk Paint and Dixie Belle Ballerina Decoupage Paper.
+So, in this post I’ll share the details of this vintage vanity makeover.

 White Lightening Cleaner

 Floral Ballerina Decoupage Paper

 Vanity Makeover Silk Paint – Prepping The Project

 To start, this makeover started with a vintage vanity that I found at a local antiques store.
 I bought it without checking it over good.
 When I began to prep for the Silk Paint makeover I noticed some loose veneer on the sides and top of the vanity.

 First, I made some much needed repairs to the cracks and loose veneer using Minwax High Performance Wood Filler.
 This wood filler contains 2 parts that when mixed together create a very strong wood filler that can be sanded and painted.